-- 1. Students who are late to school but arrive during 1st period will go to the Secondary Office.
+- 1. Students who are late to school but arrive during 1st Block will go to the Secondary Office.
 They will make a note of this and provide a pass for the student to go to class. - 2.
 A student who has a first period test will immediately begin taking the test upon arrival in the class.
 If the student does not have sufficient time to complete the test, he/she will complete the test in the Tardy Recovery Room after school. - 3.
 A student who has work to submit first period will submit the work upon entering the class. - 4.
-A student who is late, but has no test, will serve Tardy Recovery from 2:45 3:45pm.
+A student who is late, but has no test, will serve Tardy Recovery from 2:40 3:40pm.

-NoTE: Each day of missed Tardy Recovery will result in two (2) days of Tardy Recovery.
+NOTE: Each day of missed Tardy Recovery will result in a Reflection with the Secondary Principal.